Barrack-coder/Password-locker/README.md

 ## Acknowledgments

-- We are appreciating Moringa school for the skills and opportunity to learn :)
+- I appreciating Moringa school for the skills and opportunity to learn.

 ## 📝 License